jamesadhitthana/SimpleROT13/README.md

 ## Getting Started

 Just download the java file and then run it on your computer.
 I have commented the code and so you can just view my comments to understand how the code works.
+It is so easy that beginner programmers should be able to understand it.
 Enjoy!